422divya/Devops-tasks/Day9-deepdive-git.md

 ==> Git is the command line tool used to manage the and track the the changes in the file/code.
 Github is the GUI version of the git use to store the repositories.

+==> Git is installed locally on the system, Github is hosted on webservice.

 **How do you create a new repository on GitHub?**

 ==> Login to the github ==> Go in profile ==> Your Repositories ==> Click on New